IBM/cloud-native-starter/reactive/documentation/OpenShift4.md

 1. Login to/open the OpenShift Web Console (`crc console`).
 1. In the 'Administrator' view, in 'Home' -> 'Projects' create a new project 'postgres'.
 1. In the 'Administrator' view, in 'Operators' -> 'OperatorHub' filter for 'postgres'.
+    Note: If you don't see the 'Operator' menu, refresh your browser.
     ![](images/operatorhub-postgres.png)
 1. Click on 'PostgreSQL Operator by Dev4Ddevs.com', continue on the 'Show Community Operator' dialog, then click 'Install'.
 1. 'Installation Mode' is 'A specific namespace on the cluster', namespace is the 'postgres' project.
 All else should remain default.
 Click 'Subscribe'.